kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 	Suspend *bool `json:"suspend,omitempty"`

 	// ManagedBy is used to indicate the controller or entity that manages a TrainJob.
+	// The value must be either an empty, 'training-operator.kubeflow.org/trainjob-controller' or
+	// 'kueue.x-k8s.io/multikueue'.
+	// The built-in TrainJob controller reconciles TrainJob which don't have this
+	// field at all or the field value is the reserved string
+	// 'training-operator.kubeflow.org/trainjob-controller', but delegates reconciling TrainJobs
+	// with a 'kueue.x-k8s.io/multikueue' to the Kueue.
+	//
+	// The value must be a valid domain-prefixed path (e.g. acme.io/foo) -
+	// all characters before the first "/" must be a valid subdomain as defined
+	// by RFC 1123.
+All characters trailing the first "/" must be valid HTTP Path
+	// characters as defined by RFC 3986.
+The value cannot exceed 63 characters.
+	// The field is immutable.
 	ManagedBy *string `json:"managedBy,omitempty"`
 }